cjnaz/rclonesync-V2/README.md

 If a drive letter is omitted the shell current drive is the default.
 Drive letters are a single character follows by ':', so cloud names must be more than one character long.
 - Absolute paths (with or without a drive letter), and relative paths (with or without a drive letter) are supported.
-- `C:\tmp` must be manually created, and the user must have write privilege to this directory.
-The LOCK file is placed here.
 - rclonesync's working directory is created at the user's top level (`C:\Users\<user>\.rclonesyncwd`).
 - rclone must be in the path, or use rclonesync's `--rclone` switch.
 - Note that rclonesync output will show a mix of forward `/` and back '\' slashes.
 They are equivalent in Python - not to worry.